zeerakmo/Level4IndividualProject/timelog.md

   * Altered discussion for HOG, MTCNN and RetinaFace to better relate to results and be honest
   * Wrote discussion to do with research question
   * Changed algorithms section to explain the Viola-Jones algorithm correctly
-  * Changed algorhtims section to flow more coherent
+  * Changed algorithms section to flow more coherent

 ## 2 Mar 2021